jsxstyle/jsxstyle/packages/jsxstyle-loader/README.md

 ### Can I use `jsxstyle-loader` with Flow?

 Yes!
-Add the `flow` plugin to the `parserPlugins` array.
+Flow parsing is automatically enabled for any non-Typescript files.

 ### Can I use `jsxstyle-loader` with Typescript?

-Not yet, but soon!
-Typescript support is blocked by the release of `babylon`/`babel-generator` 7 (currently in beta).
+Yes!
+Typescript parsing is automatically enabled for `.ts` and `.tsx` files, but if you’re using a different file extension, you’ll need to manually add `typescript` to the `parserPlugins` array.

 ### It’s not working 😩